 Ziva Cleaning Services understands how indoor allergens affect workplace well-being and performance.
 Through tailored office cleaning services, we help businesses reduce allergens, support employee wellness, and maintain a healthy, productive environment.
 This guide walks facility managers and business owners through practical steps to reduce office allergens using effective cleaning strategies.

 Allergens such as dust mites, mold spores, pollen, and pet dander accumulate quickly in busy workplaces.
 Unlike obvious dirt or clutter, allergens are often invisible, but they can cause sneezing, watery eyes, skin irritation, coughing, and breathing difficulties.
-For employees with asthma or allergies, exposure to unmanaged indoor allergens can worsen symptoms, especially during peak allergy seasons.
+For employees with asthma or seasonal allergies, exposure to unmanaged indoor allergens can worsen symptoms, especially during peak allergy seasons.

 Research on allergic conditions shows that uncontrolled allergy symptoms can reduce work productivity and increase presenteeism, where employees are physically present but not performing at their best.
 When allergens are managed through consistent cleaning services for offices, staff experience fewer symptoms, better focus, and a more comfortable workday.
 For more on how cleaning supports performance, see our guide on regular office cleaning to boost employee productivity.